Savory, homemade meatballs wrapped in bacon, and with a sweet-hot bite! They're so tasty as an appetizer, snack or casual dinner.

 - Cut the bacon strips into thirds.

-- Wrap a piece of bacon around each meatball and skewer the meatball with a toothpick (that has been soaked in water) to hold the bacon in place.
+- Wrap a section of bacon around each meatball and skewer it in place with a soaked toothpick.
 Place it on the foil-covered rack.

 - Cover the meatballs loosely with plastic wrap and refrigerate for 1 hour.